Empirical Bayes Regret Minimization: Introduction

 \section{Introduction}

-A \emph{stochastic bandit} \cite{lai85asymptotically,auer02finitetime,LS19bandit-book} is an online learning problem where the \emph{learning agent} sequentially pulls arms with noisy rewards.
+A \emph{stochastic bandit} \cite{lai85asymptotically,auer02finitetime,lattimore19bandit} is an online learning problem where the \emph{learning agent} sequentially pulls arms with noisy rewards.
 The goal of the agent is to maximize its expected cumulative reward.
 Since the agent does not know the mean rewards of the arms in advance, it must learn them by pulling the arms.
 This results in the well-known \emph{exploration-exploitation trade-off}: \emph{explore}, and learn more about an arm; or \emph{exploit}, and pull the arm with the highest estimated reward thus far.
 In practice, the \emph{arm} may be a treatment in a clinical trial and its \emph{reward} is the outcome of that treatment on some patient population.

-\emph{Optimism in the face of uncertainty} \cite{auer02finitetime,dani08stochastic,abbasi-yadkori11improved} and \emph{Thompson sampling (TS)} \cite{thompson33likelihood,agrawal13further} are arguably the most popular and studied exploration designs in stochastic multi-armed bandits.
-In many problem classes, these strategies match the lower bound, which indicates that the problems are \say{solved}.
-We argue that this is not necessarily the case, due to a different goal in this paper.
-In particular, we focus on minimizing the \emph{Bayes regret}, a performance metric where an algorithm needs to perform well on average over problem instances sampled from some fixed distribution.
-The existing optimality results reflect either an asymptotic or a worst-case viewpoint.
-While these provide strong guarantees, they are not the best choice for our setting.
+\emph{Optimism in the face of uncertainty} \cite{auer02finitetime,dani08stochastic,abbasi-yadkori11improved} and \emph{Thompson sampling (TS)} \cite{thompson33likelihood,agrawal12analysis} are arguably the most popular exploration designs in stochastic multi-armed bandits.
+In many problem classes, they match lower bounds, which indicates that the problems are \say{solved}.
+Unfortunately, these optimality results are typically \emph{worst-case}, in the sense that they hold for \emph{any problem instance} in the class.
+While this provides strong guarantees, it is not necessarily the best choice in practice.
+In this work, we focus on minimizing the \emph{Bayes regret}, an average regret over problem instances.